-If the counterparty is a related party, information as to the last transaction of the real estate is disclosed below:
+If the counterparty is a related party, information as to the

-Real estate acquired by Real estate Date of the event Transaction Amount Status of payment Counterparty Relationship with the counterparty Original owner who sold the real estate to the counterparty Relationships Date of the original Transfer Date Amount Basis or reference used in setting the price Reason for acquisition of real estate and status of the real Other commitmen EirGenix Inc. Factory building 2021/9/30 (Note 4) \$ 666,130 Based on the terms in the purchase order Lee Ming Construction Co.
-Ltd. China Ecotek Corporation None NA NA NA NA Price comparison and price negotiation Manufacturing purpose None Getinge Group Taiwan Co., Ltd. Jian-Yi Biotech Co., Ltd. Min-Pin,Chen Architects & Associates
+Original owner Reason for Real estate Real Transaction Status of Relationship with the who sold the real estate to the Date of the original Basis or reference used in setting acquisition of real estate and Other acquired by estate Date of the event Amount payment Counterparty counterparty counterparty Relationships Transfer Date Amount the price status of the real estate commitments EirGenix Inc. Factory building 2021/9/30 (Note 4) \$ Based on the terms in the purchase order Lee Ming Construction Co., Ltd. China Ecotek Corporation None NA NA NA NA Price comparison and price negotiation Manufacturing purpose None Getinge Group Taiwan Co., Ltd. Jian-Yi Biotech Co., Ltd. Min-Pin,Chen Architects & Associates